 Subsequent investigation using surveys and reason-aloud interview techniques revealed that trust, willingness-to-follow, and optimism-for-learning indicators were strongly affected by how the student perceived the educators credibility and teaching style, wholly informed by that about-me introduction.
 Students reported these factors affected their learning actions, time spent, and degree of effort.

 After analysing different styles of about-me introductions that had yielded different student reactions, a communications expert was consulted.
-They guided the development of a framework for writing an effective about-me introduction.
+That expert guided the development of a framework for writing an effective about-me introduction.
 This framework was taught to, and implemented by, a large group of educators, and follow-up work to capture student perceptions and actual learning behaviours enabled the framework to be further refined.